Technology and Computer Support

 Working with UITS's Classroom Technology Services, Music Information Technology Services provides support for the technology installed in JSoM classrooms and assists faculty wishing to integrate technology into their courses.

-All classrooms have a traditional audio rack and an overhead transparency projector.
-The following eighteen classrooms/lecture halls/seminar rooms are enhanced with computer technology:
+Most classrooms have a traditional audio rack.
+The following twenty-six classrooms/lecture halls/seminar rooms are enhanced with computer technology:

 Simon Music Library and Recital Center